TEALSK12/introduction-to-computer-science/lesson_61.md

 ## Instructor's Notes
-* [Student's will be led through an exercise to design an existing, popular application, such as Instagram, Twitter, etc.]
+* [Students will be led through an exercise to design an existing, popular application, such as Instagram, Twitter, etc.]
 * [Expand on this...]

 ## Accommodation/Differentiation